As of January 2022, an astounding $100 billion in crypto assets are locked into decentralized finance applications, according to DefiPulse.

 There are a growing number of DeFi applications that play an important role in the cryptocurrency market today.
 Many applications have the potential to disrupt the banking industry and foster greater financial inclusion.
 Let’s look at a few types of DeFi applications to help us understand DeFi.

 Lending/borrowing is the original use case of DeFi and still remains the most popular type of application by far.
-Lending protocols allow users to either lend out their assets and earn interest in crypto or borrow funds by using their existing crypto holdings as collateral.
+Lending protocols allow users to either lend out their assets and generate interest in crypto or borrow funds by using their existing crypto holdings as collateral.

 DeFi relies on overcollateralized loans, so it eliminates the requirement to wait for loan approvals.
 For example, a user who wants to borrow $100 might have to supply $500 in collateral.
 The loan is then distributed immediately in the form of a stablecoin.
 Borrowers only need to maintain a standard collateral ratio to keep their loans open.